UDT-ITF/website/source/presentation/index.md

    Clients _SHOULD_ render `homepage` on a Collection, Manifest or TextFrame, and _MAY_ render `homepage` on other types of resource.

 __Model Alignment__<br/>
-Please note that this specification, like the IIIF specification from which it is derived, has stricter requirements about the JSON pattern used for the `homepage` property than the [Web Annotation Data Model][org-w3c-webanno].
+Please note that this specification, like the IIIF specification from which it is derived, has stricter requirements about the JSON pattern used for the `homepage` property than the [Web Annotation Data Model](https://www.w3.org/TR/annotation-model/).
 The ITF requirements are compatible, but the home page of an Agent found might only have a URI, or it might be a JSON object with other properties.
-See the section on [collisions between contexts][prezi30-context-collisions] for more information.
+See the section on [collisions between contexts](#47-term-collisions-between-contexts) for more information.
-{: .note}

 ``` json-doc
 {